NVIDIA-Omniverse/kit-extension-sample-scatter/exts/omni.example.ui_scatter_tool/Tutorial/Scatter_Tool_Guide.md

 ![](./Images/add_ext.PNG)

-Here, you imported the extension into the `Extension Manager` in `Omniverse Code` by adding the local path of the `tutorial-start` branch you cloned from the [github repository](https://github.com/NVIDIA-Omniverse/kit-extension-sample-scatter).
+Here, you imported the extension into the `Extension Manager` in `Omniverse Code` by adding the local path of the `tutorial-start` branch you cloned from the [github repository](https://github.com/NVIDIA-Omniverse/kit-extension-sample-scatter/tree/tutorial-start).

 ### Step 1.4: Verify the Extension is Active

 If you don't see `Scatter Window` pop up after adding the local path, ensure the extension in enabled in the `Extensions Manager`.

-Type "Scatter" into the search box at the top of the Extensions.
+Type "scatter" into the search box at the top of the Extensions.
 Then, if the `slider` is in the left (off) position click it to activate the extension.

 ![](./Images/EnableExtensionSmall.PNG)